k-seth/ClanRecruiting/README.md

    * You can follow these steps if needed: https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/
 4. In config_template.json, change the value of "application_id" to your id, and the value of "token" to your Discord bot token.
 Quotations are required around both
    * Here you may also set which server you wish. "na" is default (as is the list of clans), however, "eu", "ru" or "asia" can be used
-   * If you are using a server other than "na" you can find the a Clan's ID through the Wargaming developer Portal "API Reference" section
+   * If you are using a server other than "na" you can find a Clan's ID through the Wargaming developer Portal "API Reference" section

 ### Using the program

 #### Windows

-1. Navigate to ClanRecruitment
+1. Navigate to the ClanRecruitment folder in the File Explorer
 2. Double click "run.bat"
 3. The bot will now be active in Discord

 #### Linux

 1. In terminal, navigate to the ClanRecruitment directory
-2. mv config_template.json config.json
-2. Run "npm install"
-3. Type "node app.js"
-4. TODO: Make a shell script
+2. Enter "sh run.sh"
+3. The bot will now be active in Discord

 ### Trouble shooting

 Below is a list of issues I have encountered in my testing.
 If something comes up that isn't listed, feel free to open an issue so I can look into it.
 Specific error output and steps to reproduce the issue would be helpful.

-- Issue: Terminal says "Error: Cannot find module './config.json'"
-   1. Fix: Rename "config_template.json" to "config.json".
-Ensure all prerequisites have been done
+- In testing

 ###  Other useful notes